ORLANDO, Fla. – With the COVID-19 pandemic still underway, storm supply shopping might look a bit different this hurricane season.

 He suggests knocking storm supply shopping out early to avoid the crowds that will inevitably flock to stores once a storm is in the forecast.

-For shoppers trying not to go in public due to the ongoing pandemic, Carter said most of your shopping experience can be done online or over the phone.
+For shoppers trying to minimize contact due to the ongoing pandemic, Carter said most of your shopping experience can be done online or over the phone.

 “Simply call and we'll spend some time on the phone with you.
 We'll help you get what you need on the phone.
 We can do your transaction on the phone and then take it out to your car when you pull up,” Carter said.